Join BPS Now

 Introducing The Society

 The Society was founded in 1944 by a Bristol printer, William R. Brace.
 He visualised an organisation which would enable printers to exchange views and experiences, pass on hints and tips, and generally promote a spirit of craftsmanship and friendliness.
 Although the British Printing Society (BPS) is now bigger than in those early years, its activities show that those ideals have not been forgotten.
+The Prospectus of the Society may be seen by clicking Society Prospectus.

 Membership